Tom Hylden retired from Powers on December 31, 2018.

-Thomas Hylden has been practicing law in Washington since receiving his degree.
+Thomas Hylden practiced law in Washington since receiving his degree.

 Thomas' background is primarily as a litigation and trial lawyer, with principal involvement in private commercial litigation and civil and criminal litigation against the United States.
 In addition, as a result of several noteworthy litigation successes under the Higher Education Act, he developed a substantial practice representing clients in the higher education community in federal and state regulatory and compliance matters, regulatory aspects of education investments, mergers, and acquisitions, and educational accreditation.

 Thomas' education practice extended to all aspects of the educational regulatory environment, including regulatory compliance generally, regulatory advice and representation in connection with mergers, acquisitions and securities underwritings, program review and Inspector General audit resolution, accreditation and credentialing proceedings and appeals, and regulatory litigation.
 His clients included public and nonprofit educational institutions, publicly traded and privately held for-profit institutions, trade associations, and strategic and financial investors.
 He represented clients before the United States Department of Education, various state agencies, accrediting and credentialing agencies, and the federal and state courts.